Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 How does your environment shape your habits?

 Willpower is not a reliable mechanism for behaviour change.
-Environment design is.
+Environmental design is.

 If your running shoes are by the door, you are more likely to run.
 If your phone charges in another room, you are more likely to sleep.
 If the only food in the fridge is what you actually want to eat, you will eat it.
 The principle behind most of the evidence-based behaviour change literature comes down to one thing: reduce friction for the behaviour you want, increase it for the one you do not.